“If I can make it there, I’ll make it anywhere!”

 Be prepared to throw all your expectations overboard when you start apartment hunting.
 When we searched for an apartment, I was shocked by how little you get for the money.

 Many buildings are old and small.
 Rent is exuberant.
-In 2022 the average rent is $5000.
-Higher than ever before.
+In 2022 the average rent was $5,000.
+Higher than ever before and continuing to rise.

-But if you are willing to live in one of the 4 boroughs, instead of Manhattan, you might find a deal.
-Yes, you will have a commute to Manhattan but you will probably have a very eclectic neighborhood to explore right outside of your doorstep.
+But if you are willing to live in one of the other 4 boroughs, instead of Manhattan, you might find a deal.
+Yes, you will have a commute to Manhattan as that's where most jobs are but you will probably have a very eclectic neighborhood to explore right outside of your doorstep.

 Consider moving to Queens or Brooklyn, and if you do, we suggest you choose the best movers in Brooklyn.
 Also, Hoboken which is in New Jersey, can offer good deals on apartments and you will enjoy a stunning view of the NYC skyline.